 Social Media Coordinator

 I am a criminal defence lawyer at Hicks Adams LLP, a Toronto based full service criminal trials and appeals firm.
 Raised in a marginalized community in Toronto, I have a long history of working alongside vulnerable populations.
 Fair and equitable application of the law is of the utmost importance to me.

 I am the owner/operator of both The Limin Coconut and High Society Supper Club catering and special events company in Hamilton, Ontario.
 I have spent over a decade advocating for social justice issues as a social worker in the city of Detroit, Michigan.
 Having had many family members who were victims of the war on drugs I decided to focus my advocacy efforts within and around the cannabis industry.

 I am a diversity and inclusion consultant, community builder, and experience creator.

 I have managed social enterprises through the Centre for Social Innovation Regent Park and the Native Women’s Resource Centre.
 My passion is working on solutions to intractable social issues and believe that the booming cannabis industry in Canada has the potential to serve all, not just the few.

-Director of Fundraising & Sponsorship
+Director of Fundraising & Partnership

 I am a criminal and constitutional lawyer, practicing in Toronto.
 I am passionate about working through the law to advocate for individuals rights and social justice reform in Canadian society.
 Behind every individual I work with is a story.
-My role is give those stories a voice.
+My role is to give those stories a voice.
 I’m proud to be part of this Campaign, which speaks for the hundreds and thousands of Canadians who have been harmed through the prohibition of Cannabis.

 Community Outreach Coordinator